Meg’s Wedding Recap

 What was your biggest splurge?

-We really got a great deal on everything but I'd say initially we spent a lot on booze, luckily we were able to return all the unopened bottles to Beverages and More, so in the end our beverage cost was pretty low.
-Also my dress was a splurge but I sold it to recoup some of that cost.
+We really got a great deal on everything but I’d say initially we spent a lot on booze, luckily we were able to return all the unopened bottles to Beverages and More, so in the end our beverage cost was pretty low.
+Also my wedding dress was a bit of a splurge.
+In order to recoup some of that cost of a pricer gown, I chose to resell my wedding dress after the big day.

 What was your favorite detail?